Start9Labs/docs/src/packaging-guide/important-info.md

 ## Container initialization

-### Service containers are build/created when:
+### Service containers are built/created:

-- The service is freshly installed.
+- When the service is freshly installed.
-- The service is updated or downgraded.
+- When the service is updated or downgraded.
-- StartOS boots.
+- On StartOS boot.
-- The user manually triggers a rebuild
+- If the user manually triggers a rebuild.

 ### Service container initialization sequence.
 Each of the below are functions in start-sdk: